-Not all car accidents result in legal battles, but there are some that would greatly benefit from an attorney’s knowledge and experience.
-Here are a few situations that may benefit from a Virginia car accident lawyer:
+Not all car accidents result in legal battles.
+However, there are some that would greatly benefit from an attorney’s knowledge and experience.
+Here are a few situations that may benefit from hiring a Virginia car accident lawyer:

-- Life-Altering Injuries: If you are permanently disabled after a car accident, it is possible that you will face a lifelong battle of challenges.
+- Life-Altering Injuries: If you are permanently disabled after a car accident, you may face a lifelong battle of challenges.
 Especially if your injuries will affect your ability to work and earn a living.
 Experienced Virginia car accident lawyers can help the car insurance companies, and a jury, understand just how much your injury will affect your life.

 - Severe Injuries: When injuries are severe, you are likely to have expensive medical bills and lost income.